CBSR-Biobank/biobank/docs/client_scanning_and_decoding_configuration.md

-# Client scanning and decoding preferences
+# Client scanning and decoding configuration

-The client has the capability of decoding [2D Data Matrix](http://en.wikipedia.org/wiki/Data_Matrix) barcodes on specimen tubes placed in a
+The client has the capability of decoding [2D Data Matrix](http://en.wikipedia.org/wiki/Data_Matrix) barcodes on located on specimen tubes.
+The barcodes of multiple tubes can be decoded when they placed in a [microwell plate](http://en.wikipedia.org/wiki/Microwell_plate).
-[microwell plate](http://en.wikipedia.org/wiki/Microwell_plate).
 Follow the instructions given below to configure the client to use a flatbed scanner to decode the barcodes on these types of plates.

 ## Scanning and decoding